georgi/shinmun/README.md

     $ /etc/init.d/apache2 restart

-### Administration
+### Web Frontend

-The example blog has a builtin administration page.
+The example blog has a builtin web frontend.
 To activate you have to create a file named `password` with a single password inside.
 Now browse to `/admin` and login using some arbitrary username and your password.

+The frontend allows you to create, edit, read or delete posts or pages.
+Editing a post shows up a form with the [wmd editor][6].
+You have to look yourself for a correct YAML header, otherwise you will get incorrect results.

+One nice thing about the frontend is the *Commits* page, where you can look at a list of recent commits.
+Clicking on a commit brings you to a single commit overview, where you can inspect changes introduced by this particular commit.

 ### Download